idanshal/sb-todo-app-tdp/README.md

 ```

 Going now to http://localhost:8081/actuator/health should result with: {"status":"UP"}
-If you add the following section to the yaml:
+To get more info add the following section to the yaml:
 ```yaml
 management:
   endpoint: